Artist's Handbook is a practical guide to wildlife art. Originally

 Handbook by providing some images of his work.
 I hope the inclusion

 will encourage a whole new audience to investigate Lodge's work.

-enjoy sketching at West Midland Safari Park, so I'm delighted to
+enjoy sketching at West

-can make extra visits there to sketch and research.
-They have a
+tickets so that I could make extra visits there to sketch and research.

 several of my friends and acquaintances have offered advice about